runtypes/runtypes/README.md

 type SpaceObject = typeof SpaceObject.falseWitness
 ```

-For a given `r: Runtype<A>`, `r.falseWitness: A` is always `undefined`, but it can be used with the
+For a given `r: Runtype<A>`, `r.falseWitness: A` is always `undefined` in reality, so never try to treat it as an actual `A`.
+Even though
-type-level `typeof` operator in order to obtain the type `A`.
-This trick allows us to avoid having to repeat our
+it's a lie, it's useful because we can apply the `typeof` operator to it in order to obtain the derived type `A`.
+This trick obviates the
-type definitions at both the value and type level.
+need to repeat our type definitions at both the value and the type level.
 Nifty!

 ## Type guards